carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 You may have noticed that the prompt changed when you logged into the remote system using the terminal (if you logged in using PuTTY this will not apply because it does not offer a local terminal).
-This change is important because it makes it clear on which system the commands you type will be run when you pass them into the terminal.
+This change is important because it can help you distinguish on which system the commands you type will be run when you pass them into the terminal.
 This change is also a small complication that we will need to navigate throughout the workshop.
 Exactly what is reported before the `$` in the terminal when it is connected to the local system and the remote